algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 The electromagnet is supposed to work, so it should cut off the magnetic force if the user decides to unlock his anti-theft device.

-The SIM cards are supposed to work with the 2G GSM module, so you can have a bit of data to send requests and text messages.
+The SIM cards are supposed to work with the 2G **GSM module**[^7], so you can have a bit of data to send requests and text messages.
 The company is supplying the SIM cards with 500 MB of internet, as well as an availability of 250 messages.

 The device for detecting an NFC card has not been implemented in the code, so it was not functional at the start of the project.